Jayanth-reflex/ai-assistant/docs/README.md

 ## Why This Project?

+- **FAANG-level engineering:** Robust, modular, and scalable codebase.
 - **Ultra-low latency:** Every pipeline stage is optimized for speed, with a clear roadmap for continuous improvement.
-- **Multimodal:** Handles screenshots, audio, and text for meetings.
+- **Multimodal:** Handles screenshots, audio, and text for technical interviews and meetings.
 - **Traceable engineering:** All optimizations and architectural decisions are documented and tracked.

 ---

 ## Key Features

-- 🖼️ **Screenshot-to-LLM:** Instantly extract and solve problems from screenshots.
+- 🖼️ **Screenshot-to-LLM:** Instantly extract and solve coding problems from screenshots.
 - 🎤 **Real-time Audio Transcription:** Stream audio, get incremental ASR and LLM feedback.
-- 💬 **Text Chat:** Fast, streaming LLM responses for  Q&A.
+- 💬 **Text Chat:** Fast, streaming LLM responses for technical Q&A.
 - ⚡ **Streaming & In-Memory Processing:** Designed to minimize disk I/O and maximize responsiveness.
 - 🛠️ **Production-Ready Electron + React + TypeScript Stack**
 - 📊 **Latency Instrumentation:** Built-in profiling, logging, and a living optimization roadmap.